Disar/KhaTurtle/Readme.md

     forward(pixels)  //Draws a line of pixels given in the current heading. backwards(pixels)//Similar to forward just in the opposite direction. jumpTo(x,y)      //Moves to the specified position

+    pushTrianglePoint()//Adds the current position as a triangle point.
+                       //If 3 points are pushed a triangle is drawn

     // Draws an image at the current position and heading. dropImage(image, scale, apply heading, offset)